Skip to content

 Paper wallets are the simplest form of cold wallets.
 They are papers on which public and private keys have been printed, usually in the form of a quick response (QR) code that is scanned to initiate a transaction.

 But you should be aware of the drawbacks of this medium before doing any of that.
-The biggest of these is that paper is fragile.
-It is easily torn and damaged.
-If that happens, you may lose access to your keys, and thus, your assets.
+The biggest of these is that paper is fragile, easily torn, or otherwise damaged.
+If that happens, you may lose access to your keys, which also means losing access to your assets.

 The same is true if you lose the piece of paper.

-Thus, paper wallets have largely fallen out of favor in the crypto space.
+Paper wallets have largely fallen out of favor in the crypto space.
 Many people have, instead, turned to hardware wallets for their cold storage needs.

 Hardware Wallets